 The mall holds unique events year round as well.
 So there is always something to visit, either alone or with friends and family.

 Since Metrotown is the biggest mall in BC, it is the most popular.
 However, there are lots of other shopping mall options for people Living in Burnaby.
-Other popular ones include Brentwood Town Centre, Crystal Mall, and Lougheed Town Centre.
+Other popular ones include Brentwood Town Centre, Crystal Mall, and The City of Lougheed.

 Parks & Outdoor Areas